-This is the first guide in a series of training your own gesture recognition on the Raspberry Pi using machine learning.
-Although fun, you will quickly see some of the limitations of this approach:
+This guide is the first in a series of guides about training your own gesture recognition on the Raspberry Pi using machine learning.
+There are some limitations to this approach:

-- Changes location, background and even clothing can throw detection off.
+- Changes to location, background, and even clothing can throw detection off.

 - Recording longer example videos can cause out of memory errors during training.

-- Training networks to recognise subtle gestures that don't cause a lot of visual change in the image is difficult.
+- It is difficult to train networks to recognize subtle gestures that do not cause much visual change in the image.

-You can easily extend the example code by modifying the classifier network and by changing the actions that are performed when each category is detected.
-If you are already familiar with neural networks I recommend adding data augmentation techniques and exploring different feature extraction networks such as larger MobileNets and the Inception family.
+You can easily extend the example code by modifying the classifier network, and by changing the actions that are performed when each category is detected.
+If you are already familiar with neural networks, we recommend that you add data augmentation techniques and explore different feature extraction networks like larger MobileNets and the Inception family.

 We also explore these topics in the Teach your Raspberry Pi, Episode 2: multi-gesture recognition guide.